 Taken on its own merits, we have to crown Google Assistant.
 It handles a wide range of tasks, and it’s probably the “smartest” one, thanks to Google Search and understanding multiple commands per voice request.
 Something we haven’t even touched on is Assistant’s better recognition of context.
 If you ask who Superman’s wife is, you can follow up with “When did they get married?” without having to mention Superman or Lois Lane.

-If you’re deeply immersed in Apple’s ecosystem, we might still recommend going with Alexa for a smart home, but for that and many other purposes you can be fine with Siri and HomeKit.
-Just be aware of the limitations — beyond device support, HomePod music options, and needing an Apple-made hub for HomeKit, the HomeKit framework is notorious for “no response” errors.
+If you’re deeply immersed in Apple’s ecosystem, we might still recommend going with Alexa for a smart home, but for that and many other purposes you may be fine with Siri and HomeKit.
+Just be aware of the limitations — beyond device support, HomePod music, and needing an Apple-made hub, the HomeKit framework is notorious for “no response” errors.
 You can mitigate this with multiple hubs and thorough Wi-Fi coverage. iOS 16.2 introduced “new architecture” for improved speed and reliability, yet it’s still too early to tell whether that’s making a difference.

 Bixby probably needs to fade away.
 It’s serviceable, but mostly pointless when even many Samsung products now support Alexa and Google Assistant.
 We do appreciate how much control it offers over phones and tablets, but that’s not enough of an edge, especially when Samsung could be spending its resources elsewhere.